 A deposit of € 250 is due upon arrival.

-Day of arrival and departure: saturday, in low season according to prior agreement.
+Day of arrival and departure for 1-week stays: Saturday.
+During low season according to prior agreement.

-Wood for the fireplace during the cooler season and for the barbecue is provided free of charge.
+Wood for the fireplace (during low season) and for the barbecue is provided free of charge.

-Optional & not included in the rental price: use of air conditioning 80 kWh free of charge, then € 0,60/ kWh
+Optional & not included in the rental price: for the use of air conditioning 80 kWh free of charge, any additional kWh € 0,60/ kWh